WikiDP/wikidp-portal/README.md

-WikiData DP Portal Prototype
+Wikidata DP Portal Prototype
 ==============================
-A prototype for the WikiData digital preservation portal.
+A prototype for the Wikidata digital preservation portal.

 Pre-requisites
 --------------